johnfrog76/grunt-sass-template/README.md

-value of office calculator
+Web Template Using Grunt
 ====================

-build and watch styles with grunt
+build and watch SASS
 ---------------------

 ### Install Steps